rohanmandrekar/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Rohan Mandrekar is a student pursuing Masters in Computer Science at The Universoty of Texas at Arlington.
+Rohan Mandrekar is a student pursuing Masters in Computer Science at The University of Texas at Arlington.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.